What is Robots.txt

 Sitemap: https://yourdomain.com/sitemap.xml

-2. Use a User-agent Only Once:
+2. Use a User-agent only once:

 It is a good practice to use a particular User-agent only once in the robots.txt file.